Playland (Vancouver): Playland

 Construction for the modern amusement park occurred from December 1957 to 1958, with the park opening in time for that year's PNE exhibition.
 Reopened as Playland, the park featured several new attractions including the Wooden Roller Coaster, the country's largest at the time of its opening.

 Although it was located adjacent to the PNE's fairgrounds, the amusement park did not formally become a division of the Pacific National Exhibition until January 1993.

-In 2001, the park begain operating Halloween-themed events or "Fright Nights" during the month of October.
+In 2001, the park began operating Halloween-themed events or "Fright Nights" during the month of October.
 During this time, haunted houses are set up inside the amusement park and employed monsters are roaming the park scaring patrons.
 Most of the parks regular amusement rides are in operation.
 The haunted houses have been owned and managed by ScreamWorks Inc., a Calgary-based company.
 Fright Nights event and its including the haunted houses were managed by the PNE and Playland beginning in 2009.

 In 2009, the Wooden Roller Coaster was designated with "classic" and "landmark" status by the American Coaster Enthusiasts.